lbradstreet/dependency/README.md

 A data structure for representing dependency graphs in Clojure.

+This version has been forked from stuartsierra/dependency, in order to convert it to use cljx and support clojurescript.

 This library provides a basic implementation of a directed acyclic graph (DAG) data structure, represented as a pair of maps.
 It is immutable and persistent.